nipy/mindboggle/README.rst

 4. Optionally set environment variables for clarity in the commands below (modify accordingly, except for DOCK)::

-    HOST=/Users/binarybottle  # path on host to access input and store output DOCK=/home/jovyan/work  # path to HOST from Docker container IMAGE=$DOCK/example_mri_data/T1.nii.gz  # input image (from container)
+    HOST=/Users/binarybottle  # path on host to access input and output DOCK=/home/jovyan/work  # path to HOST from Docker container IMAGE=$DOCK/example_mri_data/T1.nii.gz  # input image (from container)
     ID=arno  # ID for brain image